2023 Freshman UT Orientation Schedules

 You will participate in a College Meeting with your college or school, where you’ll learn more about college requirements and expectations, degree plans and how to use the course registration system.

 You will also have a meeting with an academic advisor who will go over the course schedule with you, talk about your degree plan and help you map out a sample schedule of classes.
-Your academic advising appointment which will also take place in Central Standard Time.
 If you are unable to attend this session, you will need to coordinate directly with your academic advisor after you have been notified of your appointment.
-Lastly, class registration will take place live on Day 3 of each session at 2 p.m. (you will have until 11:59 p.m.
+Lastly, class registration will take place on Day 3 of each session at 1 p.m. (you will have until 11:59 p.m.
 CST to register).
 If you are unable to register for classes at this time, make sure to discuss with your academic advisor.

 There will be many opportunities to hear about programs, services, and resources throughout orientation.
-Check out the Discover UT Resource Presentations or participate in one of the tours, wellness sessions, or involvement events.
+Connect with campus partners during Discover UT, attend the Student Organization Fair, or participate in one of the involvement events, such as the wellness session.

 If you have further questions, please email email@example.com and be sure to provide your UT EID.